LisaHackett97/help-my-plants/TESTING.md

   - Resolves image issue.
   - Still bug with css. checking aws account.
 CSS stored there as expected.
   - have change the parent/child in css.
 Now showing a .home-pg-link.
 Fixed this and then removed some of the footer related css.
 Not resolving, footer background not displaying on deployed app. css in AWS is showing as expected.
   - Tried removing some css and then removing row around footer container to see if this resolves issue.
+It didn't.
+  - I had moved some article related css to the base css file.
+This seems to be the issue.
+Move article links back to article.css.
+Ensure all on home page had correct link class.
+Try to add footer back to base template and add a different class for links in the footer in base css.
+Push to githib and test again.